 Your Aviva workplace pension gives your workforce the freedom to take their money in whichever way works best for them individually.

-Some people may initially choose to take only their tax-free cash entitlement, leaving the rest of their pot in place to benefit from potential investment growth.
-Others may choose to take an income from their pension, which they can do without having to move their money to another financial product.
+Some people may initially choose to take only their tax-free lump sum entitlement, through drawdown, leaving the rest of their pot in place to benefit from potential investment growth.
+Others may choose to take an income from their pension as an annuity, which they can do without having to move their money to another financial product.

 Giving your employees peace of mind